UCLAbrucequ/180DA-WarmUp/Wiki/Zihan_Qu_Wiki.md

 **Analysis**.
 In the above code, we used Fast Fourier Transform and Inverse Fast Fourier Transform to help us deblur the image.
 This is out of the scope of this wiki.
 We notice that when $\lambda = 10^{-6}$, the deblurred image looks like a mosaic image.
 It's similar to "overfitting" in regression problems as this cost function disregards the variance of pixel differences.
 On the other hand, when $\lambda = 1$, the cost function penalizes any abrupt changes in neighboring pixel values, resulting in a "smoothed" image.

+***

+## Conclusion
+In the wiki blog, we defined the multi-objective least squares problem, derived the solution, and introduced the regularization term.
+At the very end, we treated the image deblurring task as a multi-objective least sqaures problem.

 ## Reference